 Mole de Plátanos

-This popular desert is made from fried plantains mixed in the Guatemalan Mole sauce.
+This popular dessert is made from fried plantains mixed in the Guatemalan Mole sauce.
 Traditional Guatemalan Mole is quite different from the Mexican version of Mole.
 The Mole sauce is a base of pumpkin seeds, sesame seeds, chilies, tomatoes, cinnamon and chocolate.
 This rich sauce is a local Guatemalan favorite.

 Camote en Dulce